kgateway-dev/kgateway/test/kubernetes/README.md

 ## Test Utilities
 ### Actions
-A [ClusterAction](./testutils/actions/action.go) is a function that will be executed against the cluster, to mutate it's state.
+A [ClusterAction](./testutils/actions/action.go) is a function that will be executed against the cluster, to mutate its state.

 _For more details on the actions, see the [actions](./testutils/actions) package._